pyado — Python bindings for the Azure DevOps REST API

 target_branch="main",

-description="Promotes the v2 feature branch to main.",
+description="Promotes the v2 feature branch.",

 )